DillonZChen/goose/README.md

 ./goose.sif plan benchmarks/ipc23lt/blocksworld/domain.pddl benchmarks/ipc23lt/blocksworld/testing/p1_30.pddl pretrained_models/ipc23lt-blocksworld.model
 ```

+In step 3, `blocksworld` can be replaced with any other IPC23LT domain.
 See further below for more information on how to train and plan with GOOSE for different settings.